albertoG-MG/nodejs_react_mysql_template/README.md

-This Docker image provides a full-stack template for building web applications using the following technologies:
+This project provides a full-stack template for building web applications using the following technologies:

 - React + TanStack + Tailwind CSS: A Powerful Frontend Stack for Dynamic and Customizable UI Design (PORT 3001)
 - Node.js (backend) for handling API requests and server-side logic.
 (PORT 3000)